chrisonunze/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - This changes the owner of the file hello to the user betty.
 4-empty - This creates an empty file called hello.
 5-execute - This adds execute permission to the owner of the file hello.
+6-multiple_permissions - This adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.